vin/turntable.fm/README.md

 this code base also.
 Give me a shout, either here on github, [twitter](http://twitter.com/vineet), [email](mailto:vineet@doorstop.net), or wherever.
 I'm [all over the place](http://claimid.com/vineet).

+Also, while I do want to help you understand and run my code, I can't be the one to help you with basic questions about github, nodejs, or Linux in general.
+There are plenty of great resources for all of these things on the web.